WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Troubleshooting/Linux/index.md

+---
+layout: Meadow
+title: Linux
+subtitle: Troubleshooting guide to detect Meadow on Linux
+---

+## Device not found

-Meadow on the Linux will typically appear as a serial device **/dev/ttyACM*** unless it's in BOOT mode.
+Meadow on Linux will typically appear as a serial device **/dev/ttyACM*** unless it's in BOOT mode.

-There a couple of Gotcha's which you should be aware of.
-These depend on your distro.
+There a couple of "gotcha's" which you should be aware of and may vary depending on your Linux distribution:

-1)  You may not have user permission to access the serial device.
+1)  You may not have user permission to access the serial device
-2)  Port probing maybe in action (aka ModemManager).
-This is the system trying to detect what you have plugged in.
-You don't want this interference.
+2)  Port probing may be active (aka ModemManager) - this is the system trying to detect what you have plugged in and will block access

-The simplest way to overcome these issues, is to add new rules to udev.
+To overcome these issues, add new rules to udev.

 Create a file: